-Kidney displacement during PCNL in the supine position is a common condition and it is observed in about 1/3 of the cases in the current study.
-Although it was not found to be associated with lower success and higher complication rates, significantly longer fluoroscopy times were reported in displacement positive group, which makes this factor a surrogate for more difficult puncture.
+the cases in the current study.
+Although it was not found to be associated with lower success and higher complication rates, significantly longer fluoroscopy times were reported in the displacement-positive group, which makes this factor a surrogate for more difficult puncture.
 The current study also identified a longer renal artery, lower peri-renal fat measurement, and puncture through a lower pole calyx as factors associated with kidney displacement.

-Anteromedial displacement of the kidney during PCNL in supine position was first reported in 2002 by Shoma et al. The authors compared supine and prone positions and anteromedial displacement was observed in 11% of the supine cases but in any of the cases operated in prone position.
-The rate of kidney displacement in this study was lower compared to our cohort and we believe that this is due to the difference in the definition of displacement.
+Anteromedial displacement of the kidney during PCNL in supine position was first reported in 2002 by Shoma et al. The authors compared supine and prone positions and anteromedial displacement was observed in 11% of the supine cases, but in none of the cases operated in prone position.12 The rate of kidney displacement in this study was lower compared to our cohort and we believe that this is due to the difference in the definition of displacement.

-Falahatkar et al. reported their results in the complete supine position compared with the prone position in 2008.
-In this study, the authors mentioned that anterior displacement of the kidney was lower in the complete supine position but neither definition of displacement nor data of patients with significant displacement was provided.
-The same group reported their comparative data for kidney displacement in complete supine and prone positions in 2011.
-In this study the authors also attempted to identify factors associated with significant displacement and in order to determine the amount of displacement a graph paper was placed on the fluoroscopic monitor and the kidney movements were recorded.
-We also used this methodology in our study and grouped the patients in accordance with cut off levels obtained from the study by Falahatkar et al. 10
+Falahatkar et al reported their results in the complete supine position compared with the prone position in 2008.
+In this study, the authors mentioned that anterior displacement of the kidney was lower in the complete supine position, but neither definition of displacement nor data of patients with significant displacement was provided.13 The same group reported their comparative data for kidney displacement in complete supine and prone positions in 2011.
+In this study, the authors also attempted to identify factors associated with significant displacement and in order to determine the amount of displacement, a graph paper was placed on the fluoroscopic monitor and the kidney movements recorded.10 We also used this methodology in our study and grouped the patients in accordance with cutoff levels obtained from the study by Falahatkar et al.10

-In addition to the position the authors also evaluated gender, age, and BMI as factors that may be associated with displacement.
+In addition to position, the authors also evaluated gender, age, and BMI as factors that may be associated with displacement.
 The only parameter that was found to be significant was patient position.
-Also body mass index was found to be associated with kidney displacement during the tract dilation stages.
-In our study we evaluated other parameters and identified puncture of a lower pole calyx, a longer renal artery, and lesser peri-renal fat thickness as factors associated with significant kidney displacement.
-The BMI and abdominal fat measurements were not found to be significant but, lesser peri-renal fat measurements were significantly associated with kidney displacement.
-A possible explanation for this finding is peri-renal fat tissue stabilizes the kidney and prevents displacement but abdominal fat, which correlates with BMI, does not have a role.
+Also, BMI was found to be associated with kidney displacement during the tract dilation stages.10 In our study, we evaluated other parameters and identified puncture of a lower pole calyx, a longer renal artery, and lesser peri-renal fat thickness as factors associated with significant kidney displacement.
+The BMI and abdominal fat measurements were not found to be significant, but lesser peri-renal fat measurements were significantly associated with kidney displacement.
+A possible explanation for this finding is peri-renal fat tissue stabilizes the kidney and prevents displacement, but abdominal fat, which correlates with BMI, does not have a role.

-In the univariate analysis, right sided kidney was more prevalent in the displacement positive group but it was not found to be a significant factor in the multivariate analysis.
+In the univariate analysis, right-sided kidney was more prevalent in the displacement-positive group, but it was not found to be a significant factor in the multivariate analysis.
 We believe that this is associated with the renal artery measurement.
-The mean length of renal artery was longer in the displacement positive group and hypothetically, renal artery, with its stiff structure, stabilizes the kidney.
-The length of renal artery is shorter in the left kidney and this explains the lower percentage of left sided kidney in the displacement positive group.
+The mean length of the renal artery was longer in the displacement-positive group and hypothetically, the renal artery, with its stiff structure, stabilizes the kidney.
+The renal artery is shorter in the left kidney and this explains the lower percentage of left-sided kidney in the displacementpositive group.

 Puncture through a lower calyx was also found to be associated with significant displacement in multivariate analysis.
 Although we evaluated the displacement in two dimensions under fluoroscopy, the kidney moves in three dimensions.
-Lower pole puncture results in caudal to cranial movement of the kidney and in some cases the lower pole may rotate from lateral to medial and this makes puncture of the papilla of the desired calyx difficult.
+Lower pole puncture results in caudal to cranial movement of the kidney and, in some cases, the lower pole may rotate from lateral to medial, making puncture of the papilla of the desired calyx difficult.
 For this reason, in one of the cases, puncture of a lower calyx was not possible, and puncture of a middle calyx was performed.